kikwit/kikwit/README.md

     if (config.isEnvironment('development')) {

         // Merge user configuration settings.
-        //   More details on services can be found below. config.addUserConfig();
+        //   More details on services can be found at https://github.com/kikwit/kikwit#user-configuration-tool config.addUserConfig();
     }